Creating a culture of Compliance – Continuous Communication

 How often do you communicate your compliance program to your employees?

-Do you tailor your compliance communications differently based on company divisions or job roles?
+Do you tailor your compliance communications differently by company division or job role?

-In part two, we examine how continuous communication sets the stage for continuous training.
-Once the culture of compliance is firmly established, employees are able conduct business with much more security and confidence in their decisions.
+In Part II, we examine how continuous communication sets the stage for continuous training.
+In Part III, we look at how organizations keep their compliance programs current in a rapidly changing business environment.
+Once the culture of compliance is firmly established, employees can conduct business with greater security and confidence in their decisions.